Belan-Mihail/cooking-blog/README.md

 - Additional rights section contains a list of post categories, as well as a block with quotes about food.

+## Create Post Page

+- The page consists of three sections: header, main section and footer.
+The footer and header sections are standard for the entire site.

+- The main section of the page displays a form with various fields for updating the post.

 ## Post Detail Page

 - The page consists of three sections: header, main section and footer.
 The footer and header sections are standard for the entire site